Randall Edwards (politician): First term in Oregon House

 As a freshman legislator, Edwards introduced a 1997 bill empowering local governments to double traffic fines in school zones, and preventing judges from reducing the penalties.
 Modeled after similar legislation applying to construction zones, the bill passed and was signed into law the same year.

-Bucking his own party's leadership and in a move opposed by then Democratic Governor John Kitzhaber, and drawing the ire of the Oregon Education Association, Edwards inserted a provision in a school funding bill which required audits of school districts' classification of students.
-Since state support doubles for students with disabilities, and includes extra funds for certain other types of students, the proposal was sought to insure such students were counted accurately.
+Bucking his own party's leadership and drawing the ire of the Oregon Education Association, Edwards inserted a provision in a school funding bill requiring audits of school districts' classification of students, a move opposed by then Democratic Governor John Kitzhaber.
+Since state support doubles for students with disabilities and includes extra funds for certain other types of students, the proposal sought to insure such students were counted accurately.

-Edwards regained the confidence of pro-education activists when he cast the sole dissenting vote in a 7-to-1 decision by the Revenue Committee to add U.S.$67 million in additional tax cuts to Measure 50, being referred to the voters in an election for which ballots had already gone out.
+Edwards regained the confidence of pro-education activists when he cast the sole dissenting vote in a 7-to-1 Revenue Committee decision to add U.S.$67 million in additional tax cuts to Measure 50, in an election for which ballots had already gone out.
 The referendum was intended to reverse even deeper cuts which had been enacted by Measure 47 the previous November.
 The committee action was taken under threat by anti-tax activist Bill Sizemore to withdraw his support from Measure 50, which already granted $804 million in tax relief.
-Sizemore said he was prepared kill the measure with a last minute advertising blitz, if the additional cuts were not approved.
+Sizemore said he was prepared kill the measure with a last minute advertising blitz if the additional cuts were not approved.
 Edwards objected on the grounds that any increase in Measure 50's cuts would require too great a curtailment of government services, especially in education.

-By the end of his first legislative session, despite being not only a newcomer, but a member of the minority party, he had, in fact, gained a reputation as an effective pro-education politician, being described as a "virtual education bill machine."
-But he not only wrote legislation, but managed to get much of it passed, making few, if any, long-term political enemies.
+By the end of his first legislative session, despite being a newcomer and member of the minority party, he had gained a reputation as an effective pro-education politician and was described as a "virtual education bill machine."
+In addition to writing legislation he managed to get much of it passed, making few long-term political enemies.
 He was willing to take stands differing with fellow Portland Democrat Chris Beck on methods for funding the state park system, and by pushing for higher funding for education than was included in the Governor's proposed budget.
 "I've made education my top issue in the session," Edwards said in an interview after the close of the session.
 "It's the top issue in my district and the top issue in the state."